Sudden Behavioral Changes in Children With Lyme Disease

 The neurologic and immune responses triggered by Lyme disease can affect brain circuits involved in mood regulation, attention, and impulse control.

-These symptoms can overlap with other childhood conditions and may resemble ADHD, mood disorders, anxiety disorders, or behavioral problems.
+These symptoms can resemble ADHD, mood disorders, anxiety disorders, or behavioral conditions.

-Some children also develop dizziness, fatigue, or heart-rate instability related to autonomic dysfunction, which can further affect emotional regulation and stress tolerance.
+Some children also develop dizziness, fatigue, or heart-rate instability related to autonomic dysfunction, which can further affect emotional regulation.

 Published Observations of Behavioral Symptoms

-Psychiatrist Richard Bransfield has described how infections such as Lyme disease may trigger neuropsychiatric symptoms through immune activation and neuroinflammatory processes affecting the brain.
+Psychiatrist Richard Bransfield has described how infections such as Lyme disease may trigger neuropsychiatric symptoms through immune activation and neuroinflammatory processes.

-Child and adolescent psychiatrist Rosalie Greenberg has reported that many children with severe behavioral dysregulation evaluated in her practice tested positive for tick-borne infections including Lyme disease, Babesia, and Bartonella.
+Child and adolescent psychiatrist Rosalie Greenberg has reported that many children with severe behavioral dysregulation evaluated in her practice tested positive for tick-borne infections including Lyme disease and Babesia.

-In one clinical review of 69 youths evaluated for behavioral and psychiatric symptoms, 49 children were found to have evidence of tick-borne illness, suggesting that infection may contribute to complex neuropsychiatric presentations in some children.
+In one clinical review of 69 youths, 49 were found to have evidence of tick-borne illness—suggesting infection may contribute to complex neuropsychiatric presentations in some children.

 Published Case Illustration

-A recent case report described a four-year-old child who developed seizures followed by significant behavioral changes before Lyme disease was diagnosed.
-The child initially presented with fatigue, refusal to walk, and generalized tonic-clonic seizures.
+A case report described a four-year-old child who developed seizures followed by significant behavioral changes before Lyme disease was diagnosed.

-After testing confirmed Lyme neuroborreliosis, antibiotic treatment led to neurological improvement.
-Behavioral symptoms—including tantrums, anxiety, sleep disturbances, and hallucinations—persisted for several months before gradually improving.
+Behavioral symptoms—including tantrums, anxiety, sleep disturbance, and hallucinations—persisted for several months before gradually improving.

 Possible Immune-Mediated Behavioral Syndromes

-In some children, infections including Borrelia burgdorferi may trigger immune-mediated neuropsychiatric syndromes such as Pediatric Acute-onset Neuropsychiatric Syndrome (PANS).
+In some children, infections may trigger immune-mediated neuropsychiatric syndromes such as Pediatric Acute-onset Neuropsychiatric Syndrome (PANS).

 - OCD-like behaviors